Robert Corbet: Mauritius campaign

+Death

 During the night of 12 September, Africaine outran her compatriots and attacked both French ships in the darkness.
 On the second broadside from Astrée, Corbet's right foot was shot off, the captain collapsing to the deck and being taken below.
 Although their captain had gone, the crew continued to fight and Astrée hauled off to allow Iphigénie to attack.
 Two hours later, Africaine surrendered, her casualties mounting and the ship in a battered state.
 The French took possession but later abandoned the ship when Boadicea arrived.
 By the time British officers had resumed control of the ship, Corbet was dead.

-Almost immediately rumours spread that his death had not simply been the result of his wound: Stories were repeated in reputable histories that Corbet had been either murdered by his crew, or committed suicide to avoid the shame of defeat.
-Although the truth is unknown, Corbet's crew had displayed an unwillingness to enter action with him in command and once he was dead expressed a desire to pursue the French ships despite their own damage and casualties.
+Almost immediately rumours spread that his death had not simply been the result of his wound: stories were repeated in reputable histories that Corbet had either been murdered by his crew, or committed suicide to avoid the shame of defeat.
+Though the truth remains unknown, Corbet's crew had indeed displayed an unwillingness to enter action with him in command and once he was dead expressed a desire to pursue the French ships despite their own damage and casualties.

-The debate about Corbet's final action continued for many years: the contemporary historian Basil Hall was the subject of a lawsuit in 1820 over his claim that Corbet's men had refused to load their cannon and preferred death at the hands of the French to continued service under their brutal captain.
+The debate about Corbet's final action continued for many years.
+The contemporary historian Basil Hall was the subject of a lawsuit in 1820 over his claim that Corbet's men had refused to load their cannon and preferred death at the hands of the French to continued service under their brutal captain.
 The case was proven and Hall forced to make a retraction.
 Attention has also focused on Corbet's failure to train his men in the accurate and efficient use of their cannon, preferring to maintain the order and cleanliness of his ship than exercise his gun teams.

 In literature

-A fictionalised account of the events leading up to Corbet's death is given in Patrick O'Brian's novel, The Mauritius Command, in which Rowley is replaced as the commander of the squadron by O'Brian's protagonist, Jack Aubrey.
+Corbet and a fictionalized account of the events leading up to his death appear in Patrick O'Brian's 1977 novel The Mauritius Command, in which Rowley is replaced as the commander of the squadron by O'Brian's protagonist, Jack Aubrey.